-For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$35,380 thousand and \$20,584 thousand, and directors' and supervisors' remuneration amounting to \$35,380 thousand and \$20,584 thousand, respectively.
-The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Company's articles.
-The remunerations were expensed under operating expenses during 2022 and 2021.
+For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounting to \$73,460 thousand and \$35,380 thousand, and directors' and supervisors' remuneration amounting to \$73,460 thousand and \$35,380 thousand, respectively.
+The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating expenses during 2023 and 2022.
 The difference between the estimated and actual amount of remuneration distributed in the next year was deemed as a change in accounting estimates.
 If the Board of Directors resolved to carry out a share-based compensation to employees, the numbers of shares to be distributed were calculated based on the closing price of the Company's ordinary shares one day before the date of the meeting of Board of Directors.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the Parent Company only financial statements, were identical to those of the actual distributions for 2022 and 2021.
+The amounts, as stated in the Parent Company only financial statements, were identical to those of the actual distributions for 2023 and 2022.

-(w) Non-operating income and expenses
+(21) Non-operating income and expenses